FidelHen/calculator-with-node/README.md

-# calculator-with-node
+# Simple adding calculator with node
-Starting to test out Node.js with Express in order to make a simple calculator
+Currently learning the basics of Node.js w/ Express.js by making a simple calculator